SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Preparing to arm my ADT system

 I should also mention that I received text alerts before I got the alarm calls.
 Those were faster by around 20 seconds.
 I could also cancel or confirm the alarms via text.
-That’s part of ADT’s new SMART Monitoring system, and it’s smart indeed.
+That’s part of ADT’s SMART Monitoring system, which delivers instant notifications and gives you control right from your phone.

 Did You Know?
 ADT often runs sales.
 So, if you think it’s the system for you, but the price tag is a bit of a hindrance, you may want to read my guide to ADT’s deals.